madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

 This mod requires both Tribunal and Bloodmoon to be installed.
 It also requires the base lichcraft 2 mod files.

-There is 1 .esp included with this plugin.
+There are 2 .esp included with this plugin.

 vn_lichcraft2.esp - default.
-When you become a Lich, you lose the ability to use certain clothing slots
+When you become a Lich, you lose the ability to use certain clothing slots vn_lichcraft2_alt.esp - Alternative.
+When you become a Lich you may use any equipment slot, but your original appearance is forever lost.

 *****************************************************************
      2. Patch Changelog